The story of megaherz.

 THE DEVELOPMENT OF THE MEGAHERZ LOGO

-With over 200 broadcasts of the popular children’s series “Willi wills wissen” and its spin-offs, megaherz is having an impact on an entire generation of young TV viewers.
+With over 200 broadcasts of the popular children’s series “Willi wills wissen” and its spin offs, megaherz is shaping an entire generation of young TV viewers.

-Starting with “Landfrauenküche”, megaherz develops tailor-made series for NDR und WDR (“Land & Lecker”, “Von und zu lecker”, “Bunt und Lecker”, “Lecker an Bord”) and SWR (“Lecker aufs Land”, “Mein leckerer Garten”) and establishes an entire “Lecker-Welt” brand”, which has guaranteed the TV stations high viewing figures and enthusiastic viewers for over 10 years.
+From the “Landfrauenküche” megaherz develops tailor-made series for NDR, WDR (“Land & Lecker”, “Von und zu lecker”, “Bunt und Lecker”, “Lecker an Bord”) and SWR (“Lecker aufs Land”, “Mein leckerer Garten”) and establishes a whole “Lecker-Welt”, which has guaranteed the stations high ratings and enthusiastic viewers for over 10 years.

 2012

-On behalf of SuperRTL, megaherz produces over 80 episodes of the children’s TV series “Vollgas zurück”, “Einfach tierisch” and “Tierisch unterwegs”, starting from 2012.
+On behalf of SuperRTL, megaherz will produce more than 80 children’s TV shows in the series “Vollgas zurück”, “Einfach tierisch” and “Tierisch unterwegs” from 2012.

 2016